argilla-io/argilla/docs/getting_started/setup&installation.rst

 Using ``docker-compose`` (recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the recommended way because it automatically includes an `Elasticsearch <https://www.elastic.co/elasticsearch/>`_ instance, Rubrix's main persistent layer.

-You first need to install the `Docker Engine <https://docs.docker.com/engine/install/>`_ for your platform.
+For this method you first need to install `Docker Compose <https://docs.docker.com/compose/install/>`_.
 Then you can launch the docker-contained webapp with the following command:

 .. code-block:: bash

    wget -O docker-compose.yml https://raw.githubusercontent.com/recognai/rubrix/master/docker-compose.yaml && docker-compose up

+This is the recommended way because it automatically includes an `Elasticsearch <https://www.elastic.co/elasticsearch/>`_ instance, Rubrix's main persistent layer.

 Executing the server code manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When executing the server coder manually you need to provide an `Elasticsearch <https://www.elastic.co/elasticsearch/>`_ instance yourself.
-This method may be preferred if you (1) want to avoid or cannot use ``Docker``\ , (2) have an existing Elasticsearch service, or
+This method may be preferred if you (1) want to avoid or cannot use ``Docker``, (2) have an existing Elasticsearch service, or
 (3) want to have full control over your Elasticsearch configuration.